FHTW-HWSE/projekt-gruppe-20-yadalufi/contribution.md

 ## Cloning the Project

-To clone this project follow these steps:
+To clone this project, follow these steps:

 1. Open the terminal or command prompt
 2. Navigate to the directory where you want to clone the project